Books for Walkers: Enhance Your Hiking Experience

 Reading Retreats: Where to Stay for Walks and Words

-If you’re looking for a peaceful place to explore walking routes by day and unwind with a book by night, the Lovelady Shield Country House Hotel offers the perfect base.
+If you’re looking for a peaceful place to explore Orkney walking routes by day and unwind with a book by night, The Stromness Hotel offers the perfect base.

 Stay Offers for Walkers and Book Lovers:

-Whether you’re planning a walking holiday or a cosy literary break, Lovelady Shield offers both adventure and relaxation in the heart of nature.
+Whether you’re planning a walking holiday or a cosy literary break, The Stromness Hotel offers both adventure and relaxation in the heart of nature.

 How to Choose the Right Book for Your Next Walk